JeremS/mbt/doc/design.md

 This model allows for the following properties:
 - There are no positional semantics in the api's functions.
 Every datum pertinent to the build process is named
-- We can declare a config map similar to ◊leiningen{Leiningen's} config as a build context
+- We can declare a config map similar to [Leiningen's](https://leiningen.org/) config as a build context
 - We can have a simple (easy?) model for build tasks:
   - A build task can be a function of a config
   - We can thread a context through several successive build tasks